China Ancient Trip, Day 11: Beijing

 The bronze statues of phoenixes

-Dragon stature sculpture guarding hall of Benevolence and Longevity
+Dragon statue sculpture guarding the Hall of Benevolence and Longevity

 The rock maze form an aesthetic view of the Palace itself

-You can climb the rock, follow through the path to the top of the Longevity Hill
+You can climb the rock and follow through the path to the top of the Longevity Hill

-We're interested in taking one of the boat rides across the lake, but the time doesn't permitted
+We're interested in taking one of the boat rides across the lake, but the time doesn't permit it.

-A blurry picture of the Summer Palace, from the distant.
+A blurry picture of the Summer Palace, from a distance.

-The Long Corridor itself is 2'388 feet long and has more then 14'000 paintings covering it.
+The Long Corridor itself is 2,388 feet long and has more than 14,000 paintings covering it.

-One of the many painting in the Long Corridor.
+One of the many paintings in the Long Corridor.

 Taking the picture of Long Corridor from different angle